Tea & Slippers

 Veterans Benefits

 The VA Aid & Attendance pension provides a monthly stipend to wartime veterans and their surviving spouses who need assistance with daily activities.
+The benefit can be used toward the cost of home care, assisted living, or nursing home care.
+Eligibility is based on military service, medical need, and financial thresholds.

 Medicare